hydrotik/mean-datalist/README.md

-# Datalist Manager Package for M.E.A.N Stack
+# Datalist - A User Defined Field Manager Package for the M.E.A.N Stack

 **Prereqs**
 * Make sure mean-cli is installed